What is an employment gap?

 - freelancing

 Employers will ask about your resume gaps in job interviews.
-Prepare by rehearsing convincing responses such as the example below to questions about periods of unemployment on your resume.
+Prepare ahead of time by rehearsing your response, like in the example below:

 @resumegenius How to explain an #employmentgap in your #resume during an interview.
 Keep it honest but don’t feel like you need to overshare 🗣#interview #interviewtips ♬ LoFi Chilled Beats – Sad Music & XanAxe